HumanSignal/label-studio/docs/source/guide/admin_user.md

     `curl -X PATCH -H "Content-Type: application/json" -H "Authorization: Token your_api_token" -d '{"title": "new title"}' <https://your-api-url.com/api/organization/>`

-#### Restrict signup through /user/signup
+#### Require invites for new users

+While you can invite users to join your organization with the invite link, this does not prevent users from registering new account through the signup page (for on-prem deployments).

-For on-prem deployments, you can restrict the option to create accounts through the `/user/signup` page by setting the following environment variable:
+You can remove the option to create accounts through the `/user/signup` page by setting the following environment variable:

 ```bash
 LABEL_STUDIO_DISABLE_SIGNUP_WITHOUT_LINK=true